tingebrigsten/Work-Showcase/README.md

 # Work-Showcase
 Hello!
 My name is Tyler Inegbrigtsen and I am native to the Chicagoland area!
 I am the oldest of 3, and the proud owner of a German Shepherd named Thor.
 I played basketball & golf in college while studying finance.
+My career goals mostly revolve around finding purpose and meaningful connection with those around me.
+Ideally, I'd like to go into investment banking and transition to private equity to help grow businesses.